-Principal Investigator Brian F. Smith directed the pedestrian survey of the property, which was conducted by Project Archaeologist Andrew Garrison on March 2, 2020.
-Aerial photographs, maps, and a compass permitted orientation and the location of project boundaries.
-The survey employed narrow 10-meter transects to ensure maximum lot coverage.
+Principal Investigator Brian F. Smith directed the pedestrian survey of the subject property, which was conducted by Senior Field Archaeologist Clarence Hoff on April 19, 2021.
+Aerial photographs, maps, and a compass permitted orientation and location of project area boundaries.
+Where possible, narrow transect paths were employed to ensure maximum lot coverage.
 All exposed ground was inspected for cultural materials.
-Ground visibility was somewhat limited due to the development of the southwest quarter of the subject property and dense vegetation found within the remainder of the project parcel.
+The property is characterized as generally flat without any bedrock or natural drainages.
+The entire parcel has been cultivated in the past.
+During the survey, particular attention was paid to areas with exposed ground surfaces, such as rodent burrows and areas around the base of vegetation.
 A survey form, field notes, and photographs documented the survey work undertaken.